yoshiohasegawa/mindflex-server/README.md

 4. [Contact](#contact)

 # About
-This project is a Flask server, that contains API endpoints and routes that supports [Mindflex](https://github.com/yoshiohasegawa/mindflex), an iOS game application.
+A Python-Flask server that contains API endpoints and routes that support [Mindflex](https://github.com/yoshiohasegawa/mindflex), an iOS game application.
 The database is a noSQL MongoDB database.

 ## Tech Stack
 - [Python](https://www.python.org/)